 Electronic voting methods may be used to approve committee minutes and to make committee decisions.
 Such methods shall be exercised judiciously and used primarily for decisions that are time- sensitive.

-Notify the committee chair (diana.young@gcsu.edu ) and the secretary (marcela.chiorescu@gcsu.edu ) to extend regrets at least 15 minutes prior to scheduled committee meetings.
+Notify the committee chair (rodica.cazacu@gcsu.edu ) and the secretary (brad.fowler@gcsu.edu ) to extend regrets at least 15 minutes prior to scheduled committee meetings.

 A majority of the committee membership (50% plus 1) shall constitute a quorum (Article V, Section 1.B).
 Unless otherwise determined by the committee in advance of the vote, a majority vote is necessary for committee approval.
 In all committee votes taking place during a meeting, the voting threshold is applied to the number of voting members present at the time of the vote assuming the presence of a quorum.